goreleaser/goreleaser/www/docs/sponsors.md

 You can start sponsoring at the [OpenCollective website](https://opencollective.com/goreleaser).

-Bellow you can see a list of the current sponsors and backers on OpenCollective:
+Below you can see a list of the current sponsors and backers on OpenCollective:

 ### Sponsors